-If you’ve ever visited York, you’ll know it’s an absolute goldmine for cute and quirky independent businesses.
-You could visit a different indie coffee shop for breakfast every weekend, and before becoming a wheelchair, that’s pretty much what I aspired to do.
+York is an absolute goldmine for cute and quirky independent businesses.
+You could visit a different indie coffee shop for breakfast every weekend without having to repeat yourself for a very long time, and before I became a wheelchair user, that’s pretty much what I aspired to do.

 “The perfect destination for chocolate lovers to pick up a deliciously decadent snack, our Chocolate Café is open daily from 10am.
 We stock a huge range of fabulous handmade brownies and tray bakes.
 For those looking to share our legendary luxurious Chocolate Fondue for Two or a scrumptious Chocolate Afternoon Tea is the perfect option!”

-The whole Chocolate Story experience itself is accessible, with level entry and wide doorways, and the café can be found on the ground floor near the gift shop.
+You wouldn’t necessarily think of this location right off the bat when you’re looking for a wheelchair-accessible cafe in York.
+However, the whole Chocolate Story experience is accessible, with level entry and wide doorways, and the café can be found on the ground floor near the gift shop.
+I still haven’t visited myself but keep hearing wonderful things about it!

 “Serving a unique blend of freshly prepared food and great coffee, our café gives you the perfect start or end to your visit.
 Our outdoor seating area overlooks the beautiful fountain to the front of the Gallery on Exhibition Square.
 Glance up to see York Theatre Royal, Petergate and the adjoining City Walls, and, of course, the magnificent York Minster.”

-The full venue is accessible with two permanent gently-sloped ramps outside the main entrance.
-The café is located on the ground floor, with the counters and tables spaciously laid-out and fairly easy to navigate around.
+The full venue at the Art Gallery is accessible with two permanent gently-sloped ramps outside the main entrance.
+The wheelchair-accessible café is located on the ground floor, with the counters and tables spaciously laid-out, making it fairly easy to navigate around the space.
+I definitely want to visit here more in the future!

 St. Leonard’s Place, York, YO1 7HD